mauroslucios/pdi_dados_itau/README.md

 ---

-# Crie um plano de aula para 6 meses do  conteudo de spark da planilha
+# pdi_dados_itau

-Okay, here's a 6-month Spark learning plan based on the identified skills, broken down month by month, with a focus on both theoretical understanding and practical application.
+Here's a 6-month Spark learning plan based on the identified skills, broken down month by month, with a focus on both theoretical understanding and practical application.
 This plan assumes you have a basic understanding of programming concepts and data structures.

 **Overall Goals:**